-224. As mentioned in Chapter 1, Section 3.5.1, ILTV has a very narrow host range and is not known to cause disease in humans.
+225. As mentioned in Chapter 1, Section 3.5.1, ILTV has a very narrow host range and is not known to cause disease in humans.
 ILTV occurs naturally in the environment, and live attenuated ILTV vaccines are widely used in poultry, so people consuming meat or eggs could be currently exposed with no reports of disease, infection (clinical or subclinical), toxicity or allergic reactions.
-Similarly, there is no indication that the GM vaccine lacking one gene compared to ILTV would cause disease, infection (clinical or subclinical).
+Similarly, there is no indication that the GM vaccine lacking one gene compared to ILTV would cause disease, infection (clinical or subclinical), toxicity or allergic reactions.